Navigation API | On-Premise | 2GIS Documentation

 * For illustration purposes, it is assumed that service tokens for all the navigation products are available.

-For more information on how to do this, refer to the System requirements document.
+For more information on check resource requirements, refer to the System requirements document.

 Example:

-• Domain name for Distance Matrix Async API: navi-async-matrix.example.local
+• Domain name for Distance Matrix Async API: navi-async-matrix.example.com

 create user dbuser_navi_async_matrix password 'wNgJamrIym8UAcdX';